ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ## **Research Metadata**

-The research metadata focusses on the reusability and FAIRness of the data.
+The Research Metadata focuses on the reusability and FAIRness of the data.
 The Research Metadata encapsulates a set of classes that shape the model in accordance to the performed experiment ensuring reproducibility and scalability.
-The classes include Individual, Biospecimen/Sample, Experiment, Experiment methods, Analysis, Analysis methods.
+The classes include *Individual*, *Biospecimen/Sample*, *Experiment*, *Experiment Method*, *Analysis* and *Analysis Method*.

 ## **Individual**